Next generation leadership

 Our national graduate development programme for local government (NGDP) has been developing new talent for over 20 years.
 The programme has been set up to provide local government with the high-calibre managers and leaders that communities need and attracts top graduates who are driven, passionate and committed to improving public services.

-The NGDP is highly regarded by councils, graduates and the wider sector, consistently ranked in The Times Top 100 Graduate Employers.
+The NGDP is highly regarded by councils, graduates and the wider sector, consistently ranked in The Times Top 100 Graduate Employers and shortlisted in 2021 for the Institute of Student Employers (ISE) ‘Best Overall Graduate Scheme’.
 It offers the chance to recruit the brightest and best graduates to your organisation, whilst relieving your organisation of much of the time, effort and cost that a national scale recruitment entails.

 With councils demonstrating what an empowered local government can achieve more than ever before, we have enhanced our reputation amongst our communities and made working for a council an even more attractive career prospect.
 Our specially designed multi-stage recruitment has been tailored to find those passionate about a career in local government.
 We can help you bring on board talented graduates with real leadership potential, a desire to make a difference, and the capacity to deliver change